tdwg/ac/docs/structure.md

 term has a *term name* following a table entry *"Term:"*, a *URI*, a plain text normative *Definition*, a recommended English *Label*, an optional *Notes* attribute.
-In addition, a term has an attribute telling whether it is mandatory, one telling whether it is repeatable, and one telling whether it is in Layer 1 or 2.
-Layer 2 comprises terms likely to only occur for certain media.
-For example, the term *DateAvailable* will apply only to media that are embargoed, but for which the provider is prepared to make the metadata immediately available.
+In addition, a term has an attribute telling whether it is mandatory and one telling whether it is repeatable.

 AC metadata can describe either individual multimedia resources or collections of resources.
 A few, but not many, of the AC properties have